 An Internet Protocol ("IP") address is the unique number assigned to your server or Internet Service Provider (“ISP”).
 Blizzard may track such IP addresses for system administration, to report aggregate information, site tracking, security purposes, or to prevent our servers from being abused.
 See tracking technology discussion above.

-12. What do you do if you want to correct or delete your personal information?
+12. What do you do if you want to access, correct or delete your personal information?

-If for any reason you are concerned with the way we are using your personal information, or would like to correct or request that we delete such personal information, please contact us by e-mailing us at DPO@blizzard.com.
+If for any reason you are concerned with the way we are using your personal information, or would like to access, correct or request that we delete such personal information, please contact us by e-mailing DPO at DPO@blizzard.com or the contact details below.
 We will respond to any request for access within 30 days or within the period as requested by applicable law.

-In some cases, we may not be able to delete your personal information and will retain and use our information as long as necessary to comply with our legal obligations, resolve disputes, and/or enforce our agreements.
+In some cases, we may not be able to delete your personal information and will retain and use the information as long as necessary to (a) protect our business, systems, and users from fraudulent activity, (b) address technical issues that impair functionality, (c) for scientific or historical research, (d) comply with our legal obligations, resolve disputes, enforce our agreements, and/or fulfil our internal purposes reasonably related to your relationship with us.

 13. How secure is my personal information?

 The security of your personal information is important to us.
-Blizzard has taken steps to assure that all information collected will remain secure and in its original form, i.e. free from any alteration.
-As such, access to all personal information is strictly controlled.
-When credit card information is transmitted, for example, we use industry standard, SSL (secure sockets layer) encryption.
-In the event that there is a security breach which is likely to be a high risk to impact rights and freedom of the data subject, we will notify such breach and remedial actions to our users/data subjects without delay.
+Blizzard takes a range of security measures designed to protect your personal information and keep it confidential (unless it is non-confidential by nature, for example, publicly-available information like user generated content, leaderboard rankings, forum posts and scores, etc.).
+We also take steps to ensure that the personal information collected is protected from misuse and alteration.
+When credit card information is transmitted we use industry standard, SSL (secure sockets layer) encryption.
+In the event that there is a security breach which is likely to be a high risk to impact rights and freedom of the data subject, we will notify such breach and remedial actions to our users/data subjects without undue delay.
 We follow generally accepted standards to protect the personal information submitted to us, both during transmission and once it is received.

 It is very important for you to understand that you control the security of your account to a great extent.
 Choosing a password you don’t use on any other system is important.
 Changing that password occasionally is also a good idea.
 Another way to substantially increase your account security is to add a free Blizzard authenticator app to your phone; just go to the app store for your phone and download it at no cost to you.